Centreon documentation

 end

-We recommand to put Lua scripts in the /usr/share/centreon-broker/lua directory.
+We recommend to put Lua scripts in the /usr/share/centreon-broker/lua directory.
 If it does not exist, we can create it.
 Just be careful that directory to be accesible for the centreon-broker user.
 If a stream connector is composed of several files (a main script and a module for example), you can put them in that directory.
 If a dynamic library (\*.so file) is used by a Lua script, put it in the /usr/share/centreon-broker/lua/lib directory.

 When Centreon Broker starts, it initializes all the configured connectors.
 For the stream connector, it loads the Lua script, checks its syntax and verifies that the init() and write() functions exist.